 Other tests may include:

-Persons with Morquio syndrome should have MRI of the lower skull and upper neck to determine if the upper vertebrae are underdeveloped.
+People with Morquio syndrome should have MRI of the lower skull and upper neck to determine if their upper vertebrae are underdeveloped.

 Symptoms are treated as they occur.
-A spinal fusion may prevent permanent spinal cord injury in persons whose neck bones are underdeveloped.
+A spinal fusion may prevent permanent spinal cord injury in people whose neck bones are underdeveloped.

-National MPS Society -- www.mpssociety.org
+- The National MPS Society -- www.mpssociety.org

-Cognitive (thinking) function is usually normal in patients with Morquio syndrome.
+Cognitive function (ability to think clearly) is usually normal in people with Morquio syndrome.

 Bone problems can lead to significant complications.
 For example, the small bones at the top of the neck may slip and damage the spinal cord, causing paralysis.
 Surgery to correct such problems should be done if possible.

-Heart (cardiac) complications may lead to death.
+Heart problems may lead to death.

-Call your health care provider if symptoms of Morquio syndrome occur.
+Call your provider if symptoms of Morquio syndrome occur.

-Genetic counseling is recommended for prospective parents with a family history of Morquio syndrome.
-Counseling is also recommended for families who have a child with Morquio syndrome, to help them understand the condition and possible treatments.
+Genetic counseling is recommended for couples who want to have children and who have a family history of Morquio syndrome.
+Counseling is also recommended for families who have a child with Morquio syndrome to help them understand the condition and possible treatments.
+Prenatal testing is available.

 Mucopolysaccharidosis type IVA; Galactosamine-6-sulfatase deficiency; Mucopolysaccharidosis type IVB; Beta galactosidase deficiency; MPS IV